Marioaaj/PowerShell-script-to-delete-ltmdm64.sys/README.md

+*Process Closer*
+This script is used to close processes across multiple workstations automatically as long as the name of the process is known.

+*CreateAShortcut for A webportal.ps1*
+This is a way to automaticly create a shortcut to a specific webpage once the script gets deployed accross the target workstations.

+*itmdm64-Deletion.ps1*
 This script was created in reponse to the article named "Patch Tuesday: Windows users hacked due to legacy fax modem driver" by Edward Targett
 He explains that there is a legacy file that appears on systems that can be used to hack stuff.
 This file is present on most windows computers.